Amazon

 Backend Search Terms and Hidden Keywords

-Backend keywords are a powerful but often underutilized opportunity to increase your product’s discoverability without cluttering the customer facing content.
-These hidden search terms allow you to target additional relevant keywords, synonyms and alternative product names that don’t naturally fit into your visible content.
-Proper backend optimization can significantly increase your product visibility for a broader range of customer searches.
+Backend keywords are a valuable but often overlooked way to boost your product’s visibility without cluttering your listing.
+These hidden terms let you target additional relevant keywords, synonyms, and alternative names that don’t fit naturally in your visible content.
+Proper backend optimization can significantly expand your reach in customer searches.

 Pricing Strategy and Competitive Positioning